DanCasterIt/DLX_processor/README.md

+# Documentation
-# Documentation in ./doc folder
+Can be found in ./doc folder